academic-storage/CoReBM/readme.md

 To use this method, you need to set up the Large Language Model's API by specifying the API URL and Key.
 Please enter your API information in `config/api-config.json`.

-**For your convenience, we've provided an API Key, but please note that its availability is not guaranteed.**
+**For your convenience, we provide an API Key.
+However, due to budget constraints, we cannot guarantee that it will be available for use by everyone.**

-### 5. Running the Proposed Method
+### 5. Running the CoReBM

 #### Run With Command Line